-The Victorian House at Pennsylvania College of Technology was dedicated on June 14, 1997, after more than two years of work by students, faculty and staff.
-The Victorian House was renovated in the summer of 2014, with updates to the guest rooms, rotunda, and exterior.
+The Victorian House at Pennsylvania College of Technology was dedicated on June 14, 1997, after more than two years of work by students, faculty, and staff.
+It was renovated in the summer of 2014, with updates to the guest rooms, rotunda, and exterior.

-The Victorian House hosts special visitors on campus – including visiting chefs, lecturers and prominent figures – for overnight stays.
-It is also utilized in hosting various events dedicated to growing Penn College's student scholarship fund.
+The Victorian House hosts special guests to campus – including visiting chefs, lecturers, and prominent figures – for overnight stays.
+It is also used to host various events dedicated to growing Penn College's student scholarship fund.

-The Victorian House was designed by Mark E. Kessler, of Gettysburg, a 1994 graduate.
-The concept behind the building was to blend modern construction technologies with the rich Victorian heritage of the Williamsport neighborhood near the campus.
+The Victorian House was designed by Mark E. Kessler, '94, architectural technology, of Gettysburg.
+The structure blends modern construction technologies with the rich Victorian heritage of the Williamsport neighborhood adjacent to the campus.